WilliamMartini/WASM/benchmarks/c/README.md

 ------

 ## Conclusions
 From the first tests it seems that lucets is fastes for larger calculation being significantly faster than wasmer and wasmtime in the fib test with n=52.
 But in smaller things wasmer seems to be a bit faster.
-Wasmtime appears to be the slowest in general although it outperformed lucets in the matrix multiplication benchmark.
+Wasmtime appears to be the slowest in general.